NeuroTechX/ntx_slack_archive/eegdata.md

  >you can use a photodiode, and a OPAmp used as a comparator. on one side you have the photodiode and on the other you can use a potentiometer to set the threshold of the comparatir

+10/25/2017 1:52 PM

+ **alexandre.barachant** :

+ >you can google photodiode + comparator and you will fine plenty of example